How to Set Independent Talent Up for Success (Guide)

 - Dual classification

-A large part of the process can be automated, and most, if not all, can be accomplished online.
-Implement software and tools with the right capabilities and hire third-party services for steps like background checks and enterprise-mandated training courses.
-The benefits to you and your talent are the ease with which onboarding gets accomplished and the ability to track completed actions easily and accurately.
+A significant part of the process can be automated, and most if not all of it can be accomplished online.
+You can implement technology and tools with the right capabilities and hire third-party services for steps like background checks and enterprise-mandated training courses.
+The benefits to you and your talent include smoother onboarding and the ability to easily and accurately track completed actions.

-A fast and efficient billing and payment process greatly support your talent’s success.
+A fast and efficient billing and payment process can greatly support your talent’s success.
 This is another area where automation is valuable.
-Online invoice submission is very useful to your contractors as it minimizes the overhead time needed to tender bills.
+Online invoice submission is extremely useful to your contractors as it minimizes the time necessary to tender bills.
 Ensure accurate terms are entered into the system, so your independents are paid promptly according to their contracts.

 Download the enterprise self-assessment template

-The extent to which you interact with your contractor will likely depend on the nature of their engagement.
-On one end of the spectrum, you may be engaging them for a short-term project with simple deliverables.
-On the other end, you may be bringing them on board for a long-term and complex project.
-The farther you are on the latter end, the more significant your management approach becomes.
-The whole spectrum, though, benefits from your support through these best practices.
+The extent of your interaction with your contractor will likely depend on the nature of their engagement.
+At one end of the spectrum, you may engage them for a short-term project with straightforward deliverables.
+On the other hand, you may be bringing them on board for a long-term and complex project.
+The closer you are to the latter, the more significant your management approach becomes.
+Regardless of where you fall on this spectrum, your support is essential.
 Each practice is connected to communication in some form—back to that all-important “communication is key” assertion.
-The more effective you are at each practice, the more you’ll set your talent and team up for success.
+The more effective you are at each practice, the better you’ll set your talent and team up for success.

-In a first-time engagement, take time to review the material available about your independent talent to see if any items resonate for you.
-Schools attended, hobbies, and volunteer work are examples that could form the basis for collegial conversation.
-Alternatively, spend time talking with them and asking questions about anything that piques your interest.
+Before you engage an independent contractor for the first time, review their background to see if any items resonate for you.
+Details such as schools attended, hobbies, and volunteer work are examples that could serve as excellent conversation starters.
+Also, spend time talking with them and asking questions about anything that piques your interest.

-One area that is likely to be fruitful is work.
-Independent professionals are business owners who have goals to achieve.
-They want to keep improving their skills to grow their companies.
-Talking to them about business or the skills they offer clients can be a major rapport builder.
+Keep in mind that independent professionals are business owners who have goals they wish to achieve, including the growth of their business.
+Talking to them about business or the skills they offer clients can go a long way towards building rapport.

 Set up a formal update milestone.
-The timing depends on the project and the contractor’s role.
-In some cases, once a month or biweekly might be best, in others, weekly or even more frequently might be preferable.
-You can get a live update or simply ask for the information via email.
-One benefit, of course, is your ability to stay up to date with the work and project.
+The timing will depend on the project and the contractor’s specific role.
+In some cases, once a month or biweekly may be ideal, while in others, weekly or even more frequently might be preferable.
+You can request a live update or simply ask for the information via email.
+One obvious benefit is that you’ll be able to stay up to date with their projects.
 A more subtle benefit is the sense of connection you will both feel, which helps keep the work interesting and productive.

-Regular 1-on-1 meetings can produce a high return on the time you invest in them.
-They offer the opportunity to spotlight successes and outline challenges, provide space for feedback, and strengthen your relationship.
-Like the periodic updates, the frequency of your 1-on-1s will depend on the nature of the engagement.
+Regular 1-on-1 meetings can produce a high return on investment in your independent contractors.
+These meetings provide an opportunity to highlight successes, discuss challenges, offer feedback, and ultimately build a stronger relationship.
+The frequency of your 1-on-1s will depend on the nature of the engagement.
 At a minimum, have one at the start and one at the end of the project.
-When it comes to the meeting agenda, create a general flow for the time available, and, if feasible, ask your contractor to flesh out the specific agenda.
-Let them take the lead in the discussion while you ask questions and address any questions they have.
+When it comes to the meeting agenda, create a general outline and then ask your contractor to provide further recommendations.
+Let them take the lead in the discussion while you ask questions and address any concerns they may have.

 Provide useful feedback to your contractors, going beyond the notion of feedback as strictly “corrective.”
-While it’s important to note if improvements are needed, it’s also important to acknowledge work well done and let them know what’s working.
-With the rapport you’ve cultivated, your feedback will likely help your contractors in their own businesses and with other clients.
+While it’s important to identify any necessary improvements, it’s equally crucial to acknowledge a job well done and highlight what’s working.
+With the rapport you’ve built, your feedback will likely help your contractors in their own businesses and with other clients.

-Coaching is also key, but it’s different from the type you’re giving your employees.
-Independent talent, especially newly engaged, will need education about navigating your organization’s processes and procedures and about the company and team cultures.
+Coaching is also key, but it’s different from the type you’re giving your full-time permanent employees.
+Independent talent, especially those who are new to your organization, will need education about navigating processes and procedures as well as your organization’s unique culture.
 Empower them to get up to speed on “the way things work around here,” and you will likely have a contractor who is well set up for success!

 Soliciting feedback from high-value independent talent can be highly constructive.
-Your contractors may be in an excellent position to see where improvements to processes and other activities can be made.
-These meetings are an opportunity to build and deepen rapport and discuss challenges.
-Actively listening can offer you and your team new and potentially valuable information.
+Your contractors may be in an excellent position to see where you can make improvements to processes and other activities.
+These meetings are an opportunity to build rapport and discuss any challenges they are facing.
+Active listening can provide you and your team with valuable information.
 Ask for feedback during your 1-on-1s or as part of your periodic updates (or both).

 This self-assessment can provide insight into how effective you are in your working relationship with contractors.
 Called a “spider diagram” for its (very) rough likeness to a spider web, one practice sits on each of the five points.
 The levels of effectiveness range from 1 (I don’t do this or I’m ineffective) to 5 (I’m highly effective).
 Consider each best practice and assign a score for each, then connect each point with a line.
 This should result in a visual representation of how well you are supporting the success of your independent talent.
 Using this as a guide can help you decide where you want to improve your contractor interactions.